-The Head of Wellbeing is a Mental Health First Aid trainer who can provide Early Help to children who have possible mental health problems.
-In addition, a number of tutors and pastoral staff in the Lower Prep and Upper School have completed the training.
-If a significant concern is raised, it should be reported to the relevant Head of Phase and/or another member of the SLT immediately who can decide the appropriate course of action in conjunction with the Pupil Support Team and the parents of the child.
+A number of staff have completed Mental Health First Aid training and use this to support pupils.
+If a significant concern is raised, it should be reported to the relevant Pastoral Head of Department and/or another member of the SLT immediately who can decide the appropriate course of action in conjunction with the parents of the child.